neutralinojs/neutralinojs/README.md

 Interested in NeutralinoJs idea?
 Get started with our [docs](https://neutralinojs.github.io/docs/#/) and build your first [Neutralino App](https://neutralinojs.github.io/docs/#/gettingstarted/firstapp)

+### How to Develop Neutralino apps

+- Download latest Neutralino lightweight SDK from [releases](https://github.com/neutralinojs/neutralinojs/releases)
+- Write code for your application
+- Double click on neutralino binary, it will run your app on default browser
+- Close the browser tab (Neutralino runtime will be terminated automatically)

+### Deploying your app

+- zip the content and share your app anywhere. it's fully portable

+### Neutralinojs can be used for

+- Web apps with native functions
+- Lightweight cross platform apps

 ### Platform Architecture

 <div align="center">